-(1) [By July 1, 1990,] Water suppliers using conventional or direct filtration shall, [after filter backwash, and before putting the backwashed filter back on line] prior to returning a filter to service, filter-to-waste for one full filter volume and until the filter bed effluent turbidity is less than [0.5] 0.30 NTU at the normal production flow rate.
-Water suppliers may implement filter-to-waste for a period of time less than one full filter bed volume if an alternate operating technique is properly utilized to minimize the post backwash turbidity spike to less than 0.15 NTU.
-Alternate techniques may include extended terminal sub-fluidization backwash, permitted addition of coagulant during the backwash, or a post backwash offline filter resting period.
-Water suppliers implementing alternate techniques must keep records to document consistent and proper utilization of said technique.
+(1) [By July 1, 1990, suppliers using conventional or direct filtration shall, after filter backwash, and before putting the backwashed filter back on line, filter-to-waste until the filter bed effluent turbidity is less than 0.5 NTU at the normal production flow rate.]
+Water suppliers using conventional or direct filtration shall, prior to returning a filter to service, filter-to-waste for one full filter volume and until the filter bed effluent turbidity is less than 0.30 NTU at the normal production flow rate.
+Water suppliers may implement filter- to-waste for a period of time less than one full filter bed volume if an alternate operating technique is properly utilized to minimize the postbackwash turbidity spike to less than 0.15 NTU.
+Alternate techniques may include extended terminal subfluidization backwash, permitted addition of coagulant during the backwash or a post-backwash offline filter resting period.
+Water suppliers implementing alternate techniques shall keep records to document consistent and proper utilization of the technique.